Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 Contact the airline operator to argue your case directly or use specialised online companies like Skycop to negotiate on your behalf and thus increase your chances of a successful result.

-Although there is no fixed timeframe in which the air carrier must respond to passenger claims, this period typically takes up to 4-6 weeks.
-However, it happens that the operator processes claims for several months.
+Although there is no fixed timeframe in which an air carrier must respond to passenger claims, the process typically takes up to 4-6 weeks.
+However, it is common for operators to process claims for several months.
 If you fail to get a response for a while, you may need to lodge a complaint with the Civil Aviation Authority.